-If your skin’s not oily, there’s a high probability you’d say that your skin is dry (at least some of the time—hello, moisture-sapping radiators in the winter and sun damage in the summer).
-There’s also a high probability that you’re slathering on an uber-thick moisturizer or spritzing a face mist around the clock for quick relief.
+If your skin’s not oily, there’s a high probability you’d say that it’s dry (at least some of the time—thanks to moisture-sapping radiators in the winter and skin-damaging UV rays in the summer).
+There’s also a high probability that you’re slathering on uber-thick moisturizers or spritzing face mists around the clock for quick relief.

-Believe it or not, dry skin is actually something that’s passed down through genetics.
+Believe it or not, dry skin is actually something that’s genetically passed down.
 “Dry skin is more of a hereditary condition,” says Suzanne LeRoux, founder of One Love Organics (and herbalist and former chemist).
-“It literally means your body doesn’t produce as much sebum—so it’s something you have from when you’re born, not something you get.”
+“It literally means your body doesn’t produce as much sebum—so it’s something you’re born with, rather than something that develops over time.”

 Here’s how to know if you fall under the scientifically dry category: Wash your face with a gentle, sulfate-free cleanser and check on your skin an hour later.
 If it’s lacking in moisture all over and feels tight throughout your entire complexion you probably truly have dry skin.
-If, however, your cheeks feel tight and itchy (and definitely don’t look dewy), then it’s more likely to be an issue of dehydration, according to LeRoux.
+If, however, only your cheeks feel tight and itchy (and definitely don’t look dewy), then it’s more likely to be an issue of dehydration, according to LeRoux.

-Believe it or not, dry skin is actually something that’s passed down through genetics.
+Believe it or not, dry skin is actually something that’s genetically passed down.

-New York-based dermatologist Samer Jaber, MD, agrees: Dehydrated skin “feels tight, rough, or sensitive,” he says.
-Rather than being habitually sans oil (and remember: you want a bit of that moisture), it’s more like an occasional sense of dryness that’s brought on by environmental factors (more on that later).
+New York-based dermatologist Samer Jaber, MD, agrees: Dehydrated skin “feels tight, rough, or sensitive” in certain spots, he says.
+Rather than being habitually without oil, it’s more like an occasional sense of dryness that’s brought on by environmental factors (more on that later).

 The best way to understand if your complexion should be categorized as dry is to observe consistency of dryness over spells of it.
 “You really just have to get to know your skin—it’s a relationship,” she advises.
 “When you notice your face feels uncomfortable, watch the markers—what you’re eating, how your stress levels are, where you are in your cycle—and note how it changes throughout a 28-day cycle.”
 If it eventually returns to that normal glow, you were just dehydrated.
 If not, consider your complexion dry.

 Apply moisturizer when skin is wet.
 “People are missing that water step,” says LeRoux.
 “When you apply your holy grail facial oil or balm, make sure your skin is very damp—either freshly cleansed without patting dry or freshly sprayed with a mist.
 That’ll prevent dehydrated skin and also help dry skin not get dehydrated.”